Healthy Eating & Healthy Weight

 Promoting healthy eating at work can include simple things such as keeping a full fruit bowl in the kitchen, providing some healthy snacks during meetings or in company vending machines.
 This will give people the option of healthy snacks without forcing it upon them which could discourage them.
 See our healthy eating at work ideas below:

-There are lots of resources online that can support you with Mental Wellbeing and Stress in the workplace and that you can recommend to employees, if appropriate.
+There are lots of resources online that can support you to encourage Healthy Eating and Healthy Weight in the workplace and that you can recommend to employees, if appropriate.

 NHS - Eat Well